guaix-ucm/pyemir-tutorials/_sources/tutorial_imaging/preliminary_combination.rst.txt

   obtained with the GTC to build the label.

-- Not surprisingly, the key ``instrument`` is set to EMIR (do not forget that Numina also is at present also employed to reduce MEGARA data, and hopefully, future GTC instruments).
+- Not surprisingly, the key ``instrument`` is set to EMIR (do not forget that Numina is at present also employed to reduce MEGARA data, and hopefully, future GTC instruments).

 - The key ``mode`` indicates the identification of the reduction recipe